terminar/rebellion/README.md

 On Windows, TDM-GCC (https://jmeubank.github.io/tdm-gcc/) is needed for the golang based rebelliond (uses cgo to link librebellion).
 Select "GCC 10.3.0 x86_64-w64-mingw32" in Visual Studio Code.
+CMake doesn't find CMAKE_AR on my system - if you have the same problem, edit build/CmakeCache.txt and set CMAKE_AR:FILEPATH=... to the value of CMAKE_CXX_COMPILER_AR:FILEPATH=...

+After building you have to copy the create libraries and binaries to the root folder because Rebellion tries to search the scripts/ folder - which is not available in the created bin/ or lib/ folder.

 Currently you shouldn't try to build this if you don't really need to.
+Please, just use the available binary release from github - you don't get any special if you compile it yourself.
+It only shows that you can trust the build if you are paranoid.
+That's great but then please - if you have problems building - try to fix them or report and stay patient ;)

 # Special thanks